sheep902/sourcelayers/README.md

    App state by component.
      e.g. form content, button down/up.
  - TODO Background jobs may fail at any moment.
 Scalable fail-over?
+ - TODO Some changes are local (e.g. git clone) and will not be automatically synchronized across machines.

 ```